Top

 Nasal & oral94% [74‑99%]6

 Nasopharyngeal/oropharyngeal treatments may not be highly selective.
-In addition to inhibiting or disabling SARS-CoV-2, they may also be harmful to beneficial microbes, disrupting the natural microbiome in the oral cavity and nasal passages that have important protective and metabolic roles.
+In addition to inhibiting or disabling SARS-CoV-2, they may also be harmful to beneficial microbes, disrupting the natural microbiome in the oral cavity and nasal passages that have important protective and metabolic roles70.
 This may be especially important for prolonged use or overuse.
 Table 5 summarizes the potential for common nasopharyngeal/oropharyngeal treatments to affect the natural microbiome.

 Table 5.
 Potential effect of treatments on the nasophyrngeal/oropharyngeal microbiome.